benroywillis/Algorithms/README.md

  * DEBUG=-g0 - set this to no debug symbols (-g0) for optimal performance
  * HALIDE_THREADS=4 - defaults to 1.
 This is a dynamic flag to the Halide executable, so you can change this flag without rebuilding the Halide application
  * HALIDE_AUTOSCHEDULER=Anderson2021 - defaults to Adams2019 for CPU.
 If you want to compile toward your GPU, pass Anderson2021
  * TIMINGLIB_SAMPLES=15 - control how many timing samples will be collected for your program.
-Each sample is the median time of all TIMINGLIB_ITERATIONS executed per sample
+Each sample is the arithmetic mean of all TIMINGLIB_ITERATIONS trials executed per sample
  * TIMINGLIB_ITERATIONS=15 - control how many iterations take place for each TIMINGLIB_SAMPLE
  * PRINT_TIMES=1 - print each time sample that is collected.
 Each measurement is in seconds.